 Yes, nausea is a common symptom of migraine, but it can look different for everyone.

-For example, according to Cove advisor and migraine expert Dr. Sara Crystal, “some people experience nausea as a prodromal symptom, which precedes the migraine pain.”
+For example, according to Cove Medical Director and migraine expert Dr. Sara Crystal, “some people experience nausea as a prodromal symptom, which precedes the migraine pain.”
 (The “prodrome” is the earliest stage of a migraine attack that occurs hours or days before most symptoms strike.)

 In addition to nausea, prodromal symptoms could also include diarrhea, constipation, difficulty concentrating, stiff neck and shoulders, or an aura.